himangshuin/Temple-Visiting-As-Per-Rashi/README.md

 # 📚 Data Source & Credits

-All temple data, stotra references, and remedy information are sourced exclusively from:
+All temple data, stotra references, and remedy information are sourced exclusively from different sources

-> *Temple Visiting as Remedy*
-> By Shubham Alock Singh (June 2023)
-> From the *Remedies In-Depth Course*

 Official Websites: